coffee date #63 with mridula kovuri

 I’ve known Mridula from her Chirec school days to Rutgers college days to now a full-blown working woman.
 She’s always had the most incredible work ethic and confidence.
 She trusts her skills and goes after the things she wants with the utmost dedication.

 And trusting yourself is big!
-She told me how she was in a program that would last an x amount of time.
-In between, she landed her job at Prudential.
+She told me how she was in a rotational program that was supposed to last till June.
+In between, she landed her job at Prudential, which would begin in April.
 She debated between thugging out the rest of her program or leaving the program early to start her job.
+If she left early, maybe she’d be leaving on bad terms.
 If she thugged it out, the job may not be there anymore.
-If she left early, well she just didn’t know if she could.

 But she trusted her gut and left the program early to start her job and boy, did she make the right decision.
-Nearly a week or two after she began her job, the job market went to shit.
-She now loves her job, has a beautiful work-life balance, and made a decision that she does not regret at all.
+Nearly a week or two after she began her job, the job market went to shit and Prudential implemented a hiring freeze.
+Here she is now; she loves her job, has a beautiful work-life balance, and made a decision that she does not regret at all.

 - how to make decisions without spiraling

 She explained that when she makes a decision, she wants it to be her own.
-She will listen to everyone’s perspective, but at the end of the day, she will have a final say in her life decisions.
-Sometimes it’s just easier for someone else to make a decision for you, right?
-But Mridula noted that if things don’t go according to plan, she doesn’t want to blame others.
+She will listen to everyone’s perspective, but at the end of the day, she’ll have a final say in her life decisions.

-“Over thinkers are always the most prepared because they can handle any situation.” – Mridula Kovuri, 2026
+“Over-thinkers are also the people who are the most prepared and they can handle any situation.” – Mridula Kovuri, 2026

 - friendssssss!

 I loved the way she spoke about the impact of her friendships.
-She explained that her friends have truly made her into a better person; they’ve introduced new perspectives, opinions, and life experiences that have expanded her worldview and understanding.
+She explained that her friends have truly made her into a better, kinder person.
 And this got me thinking about my friends.
 They’re such cool people, who’ve helped me through numerous existential crises, relationships, major life decisions, and more.
-I’ve almost taken them for granted?
+I’ve almost taken them for granted.
 Not having realized how much they really have expanded my tiny, little heart to create room for lots more love.

 Friends really do change lives.
 They’re our found families❣️